dobbelina/repository.dobbelina/README.md

 and Whitecream & holisticdioxide who are the original author/s of the addon.

-For auto-updates, download repository.dobbelina-1.0.4.zip here: https://dobbelina.github.io
+For auto-updates, download repository.dobbelina-1.0.4.zip here: [https://dobbelina.github.io/](https://dobbelina.github.io/){:target="_blank" rel="noopener"}
 This is also where you find custom sites.

 **Please post in the "Issues" section if you can contribute to fix broken**